Three Awakenings: Three Experiences of Unity Consciousness

-In Three Awakenings: A Spiritual Memoir, I explore three experiences of Unity Consciousness I’ve had in my life.
-All were a surprise—a welcome surprise.
-All were in different circumstances involving different spiritual traditions.
+In Three Awakenings: A Spiritual Memoir, I write of each of my experience of Unity Consciousness I’ve had in my life.
+All were a surprise—a welcome surprise, and moreover, were in different circumstances involving different spiritual traditions.

-I open Three Awakenings with this description of spiritual illumination:
+Three Awakenings opens with this description of spiritual illumination

 I felt the ripple that was both Maharishi and me extending out of the room, across the mountains, and into the night sky.
 Everything was the same.
 One unlimited consciousness.

 We looked into each other’s eyes and burst out laughing.
 We laughed long and full at the delightful joke of it all.
 About how one piece of infinity came to another piece of infinity, asking to be made infinite.
 Asking in desperation, out of a crying need, in deep pain.
 And the joke was not only that this piece of infinity wanting so desperately to be infinite already was.
 But I could not have been searching, could not have conceived infinity if I hadn’t already been exactly what I was looking for.

 Under the Stone Paw: Fictional experiences of unity consiousness

 In Under the Stone Paw, I write again about unity consciousness. the experience of Unity comes at the end when all the crystal holders come together to perform their appointed task of opening the Hall of Records: